Skip to Content

 The Grand Canyon of the Yellowstone River is another highlight of your second day in Yellowstone.
 This is the place where you’ll want to spend more time.
 The impressive canyon can be seen from several viewpoints along both rims and it’s well worth visiting all the viewpoints because the scenery is quite different from each of them.

 With two days in the park, I think that you can easily allocate at least 3 hours for Yellowstone Canyon.
-That should give you enough time to drive to all the viewpoints and – if interested – also make a hike on Uncle Tom’s Trail.
-It’s a short but quite strenuous hike that involves a steep stairway of about 300 steps (and you have to do it both ways).
-There are lots of longer hiking trails in this area, but for that, you would need much more time.
+That should give you enough time to drive to all the viewpoints and – if interested – also make a short hike along the rim.

 The best view over the Grand Canyon of the Yellowstone is from the Artist Point at the end of the South Rim Drive.
 North Rim also has some great views over the canyon.
 The main stops here are the Brink of the Upper Falls, the Brink of the Lower Falls, Inspiration Point, Lookout Point, and Grand View.